Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Related Work

 \section{Related Work}

-\paragraph{Region-based Models} Despite the vast amount of work on KG embedding models in the last decade, the reasoning abilities of most existing models are poorly understood.
-The main exception comes from a line of work that has focused on region-based representations \cite{DBLP:conf/kr/Gutierrez-Basulto18,DBLP:conf/nips/AbboudCLS20,DBLP:conf/nips/ZhangWCJW21,DBLP:journals/amai/LeemhuisOW22,DBLP:conf/iclr/0002S23,DBLP:journals/corr/abs-2401-16270}.
-Essentially, the region-based view makes explicit what triples and rules are captured by a given embedding.
-This allows us to study what kinds of semantic dependencies a given model is capable of capturing, which is important for ensuring that models have the right inductive bias, especially for settings where reasoning is important.
-Existing work has uncovered various limitations of existing models.
-For instance, \citet{DBLP:conf/kr/Gutierrez-Basulto18} revealed that bilinear models such as RESCAL \cite{DBLP:conf/icml/NickelTK11}, DistMult \cite{DBLP:journals/corr/YangYHGD14a}, TuckER \cite{DBLP:conf/emnlp/BalazevicAH19} and ComplEx \cite{DBLP:conf/icml/TrouillonWRGB16} cannot capture relation hierarchies in a faithful way.
-They furthermore found that models that represent relations using convex regions have inherent limitations when it comes to modelling disjointness.
-However, such models were found to be capable of modelling arbitrary sets of closed path rules (and even more general classes of rule bases, involving existentials in the head and relations of different arity).
-In practice, learning arbitrary convex polytopes is not feasible in high-dimensional spaces.
-Practical region-based embedding models therefore focus on much simpler classes of regions, such as Cartesian products of boxes \cite{DBLP:conf/nips/AbboudCLS20}, cones \cite{DBLP:conf/nips/ZhangWCJW21,DBLP:journals/amai/LeemhuisOW22}, parallelograms \cite{DBLP:conf/iclr/0002S23} and octagons \cite{DBLP:journals/corr/abs-2401-16270}.
-This makes the models easier to learn but limits the kinds of rules that they can capture.
-While the use of parallelograms and octagons makes it possible to capture arbitrary closed path rules, in practice we want to capture \emph{sets} of such rules.
+\paragraph{Region-based Models} Our theoretical understanding of the reasoning abilities of KG embedding models remains poorly understood.
+This topic has primarily been studied in a line of work that uses region-based representations of relations \citep{DBLP:conf/kr/Gutierrez-Basulto18,DBLP:conf/nips/AbboudCLS20,DBLP:conf/nips/ZhangWCJW21,DBLP:journals/amai/LeemhuisOW22,DBLP:conf/iclr/0002S23,DBLP:conf/ijcai/CharpenayS24}.
+Essentially, the region-based view makes explicit which triples and rules are captured by a given embedding, which allows us to formally study what kinds of semantic dependencies a given model is capable of capturing \citep{DBLP:conf/kr/Gutierrez-Basulto18,DBLP:conf/nips/AbboudCLS20,DBLP:conf/kr/Bourgaux0KLO24}.
+Existing work has uncovered various limitations of popular KG embedding models.
+For instance, \citet{DBLP:conf/kr/Gutierrez-Basulto18} revealed that bilinear models such as RESCAL \citep{DBLP:conf/icml/NickelTK11}, DistMult \citep{DBLP:journals/corr/YangYHGD14a}, TuckER \citep{DBLP:conf/emnlp/BalazevicAH19} and ComplEx \citep{DBLP:conf/icml/TrouillonWRGB16} cannot capture relation hierarchies in a faithful way.
+They also studied the expressivity of models that represent relations using convex polytopes, finding that arbitrary sets of closed path rules can be faithfully captured by such representations (among others).
+However, learning arbitrary polytopes is not feasible for high-dimensional spaces, hence more recent works have focused on finding regions that are easier to learn while still retaining some of the theoretical advantages, such as Cartesian products of boxes \citep{DBLP:conf/nips/AbboudCLS20}, cones \citep{DBLP:conf/nips/ZhangWCJW21,DBLP:journals/amai/LeemhuisOW22}, parallelograms \citep{DBLP:conf/iclr/0002S23} and octagons \citep{DBLP:conf/ijcai/CharpenayS24}.
+However, all these models are significantly more limited in the kinds of rules that they can capture.
+For instance, while the use of parallelograms and octagons makes it possible to capture closed path rules, in practice we want to capture \emph{sets} of such rules.
 This is only known to be possible under rather restrictive conditions (see Section \ref{secProblemSetting}).